East–West Line (Singapore): Dover station

 Construction on a new infill station located between Buona Vista station and Clementi station, namely Dover station, began in June 1998.
 It is the first station in the MRT network to be built as an infill station.
 The building of the station was met with reservations by some members of the public over the small area it serviced and there were criticisms over the spending of "taxpayers' money" chiefly for use only by students of one educational institution.
 Despite some opposition, the Land Transport Authority proceeded with the construction to serve commuters along Singapore Polytechnic with Dover housing estate.
 The station opened on 18 October 2001.
-Prior to opening, test runs were conducted from 13 to 17 October 2001 when the trains stopped at the station but did not open their doors.
+Prior to opening, test runs were conducted from 13 to 17 October 2001, where the trains stopped at the station but did not open their doors.